It is well with me only when I have a chisel in my hand

 Rust Blue or Rust Black: These are classic, beautiful gun metal finishes that are much more durable than chemical or heat bluing.
 However, the process requires dangerous chemicals, a fine-bristle stainless-steel brush and time.
 A description of the process is not possible here.

 Burnt Silk Finish: This is one of my favorite finishing methods because it is quick and easy and looks good.
 Simply heat the metal parts over a flame, and using pliers so you don’t burn yourself of course, wipe the metal in a wad of scrap silk.
 An old silk necktie works fine.
 The silk protein will char, coating the metal with a carbon finish with an interesting texture.
 Wipe the metal quickly but thoroughly to prevent globs of melted silk from sticking to the metal.
 Don’t do this inside the house because the smoke will set off the smoke alarm and the stink will endure for weeks.
 SWMBO will not be pleased.
 Do not heat the blade!

 Reassemble the Chisel

-Step 24: Install the Kuchgigane.
-Fit the kuchigane to the handle lightly and insert the blade’s tang oriented according to the marks you made previously.
+Step 24: Install the Kuchigane: Fit the kuchigane to the handle lightly and insert the blade’s tang oriented according to the marks you made previously.
 Tap the end of the handle to lightly seat the blade, but allow enough room so the kuchigane can be rotated by hand.
 Rotate the kuchigane to minimize any gaps between it and blade’s shoulder.
 If you see any big gaps, lightly file the kuchigane to match the blade’s shoulder.
 If any part of the handle projects past the kuchigane’s mouth, carefully shave it off with a sharp knife.

-Step 25: Seat the Blade.
-Finish seating the blade by holding the chisel in your hand in the air and striking the end squarely with a steel hammer until it seats tightly.
+Step 25.
+Seat the Blade: Finish seating the blade by holding the chisel by the handle in the air and striking the end squarely with a mallet or hammer until it seats tightly.